All workshops are held in the Multimedia Writing Center, 017 Morris Library, 3:30pm-5:00pm.

 Writing in college means entering into a conversation with other, published scholars by citing others' work in your own writing.
 In this workshop, participants will learn about when and how to effectively incorporate sources in order to support the point they want to make in their own writing.
 Participants will practice the techniques of quotation, paraphrase, and summary.
 Strategies students learn in this workshop will be applicable to many citation styles.

 Do you get anxious at the thought of giving a presentation?
 Do your hands shake when standing in front of a crowd?
 Speech anxiety or "the fear of public speaking" is a common fear among individuals and manifests differently within each person.
-This workshop will explore the common causes of speech anxiety as well provide techniques to help reduce its effects.
+This workshop will explore the common causes of speech anxiety and provide techniques to become a fearless communicator.